-The use of an anti-siphon is mandatory if the exhaust elbow is below the water line at full load or less than 200 mm above it.
-A siphon is mandatory in sailboats: there is a risk of water entry into the engine.
+The use of a siphon breaker is mandatory if the exhaust elbow is under the waterline at full load or at less than 200 mm above it.
+A siphon breaker is mandatory in all Sail Boat and when there's a risk of water entry in the engine.

-A raw water filter must be installed between the raw water intake and the raw water pump of the engine.
+A raw water filter must be fitted between the raw water intake and the raw water pump of the engine.